rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

     iso19150-2:isAbstract true ;
     skos:definition "ADEOfLandUse acts as a hook to define properties within an ADE that are to be added to a LandUse."@en .
 ```
-We apply one SPARQL query ([#5 in the file](./update-triples.sh)) across all ontologies in `stage-2` to do this.
+We apply one SPARQL query ([#1 in the file](./update-triples.sh)) across all ontologies in `stage-2` to do this.

-### Removal duplicate definitions for properties of the kind `packagename#Class.property`
+#### Removal of duplicate definitions for properties of the kind `packagename#Class.property`

-We propose to do the following:
+We propose to do the following (we present both alternatives):

-each property of the kind is defined with relaxed domain and range restriction using [schema:domainIncludes](https://schema.org/domainIncludes)/[schema:rangeIncludes](https://schema.org/rangeIncludes).
+1) Relaxed semantics: each property of the kind is defined with relaxed domain and range restriction using [schema:domainIncludes](https://schema.org/domainIncludes)/[schema:rangeIncludes](https://schema.org/rangeIncludes).

 Qualifying query making use of the naming conventions in OWL generated by ShapeChange: